 The prerequisite for an active office consists in workplace conditions that allow employees to move around more.
 In this context, experts speak of so-called extrinsic stimuli, in other words, a change in conditions and behaviour that is influenced positively from the outside.
 This should result in complex, spontaneous changes in position in such a way that they become an integral part of everyday working procedures.

 It's quite apparent that this involves more than just the desk and chair.
 The whole office workplace needs to be designed to encourage movement.
-This includes two working surfaces, each individually adjustable in height and alignment and each two thirds of the size of a normal desk.
+These include, for example, two work surfaces that can be adjusted in height in parallel, with one work surface positioned approx. 38 cm higher.
+Thus, one work surface is intended for sitting and the other for standing activities.
+This eliminates the need for frequent adjustments or requires only minimal fine-tuning, which can be performed equally by both work surfaces.
+The work surfaces are each slightly smaller than a normal desk.
 Not enough space, you may think, but both working surfaces make up one workplace.
 There is no shortage of space.

 But in view of the fact that standing on hard floors for a long time is just as unhealthy as sitting for a long time, it is worthwhile thinking about a special floor mat which, for example, can have integrated so-called 3D structures and a special elastic coating.
 They are reminiscent of a soft forest floor and trigger sensomotor activation between the muscles and the nervous system.
 The positive effect is that people can work in a standing position for much longer with fewer health implications and without fatigue.

 The special structure actives the feet as well as the muscles and veins in the lower extremities.
 It is constantly necessary to keep adjusting the body balance almost subconsciously.
 This is super training for our vestibular system (sense of balance) and improves our attention span.